 Sycamore preserves and restores the beautiful natural heritage of southern Indiana.
 As of January 2014, Sycamore has protected more than 82 properties totaling over 8,000 acres.

 We conserve land through ownership or holding conservation easements to limit harmful uses while allowing land to remain in private ownership (for details, see Preserve Your Land).
-Sycamore also operates an Environmental Education Program that helps create the next generation of conservationists by instilling a love of nature in children.
+Sycamore also operates an Environmental Education Program that helps connect people of all ages to nature.

 Find out more about how Sycamore works in this Snapshot (672 KB, PDF).